bhattlab/phanta/README.md

 **Step Two - Install conda, if not already installed**

-Check whether you have conda installed by typing:
+Check whether you have conda installed by executing:

 	conda --help